Domingo (Titãs album): Context

+Production

+According to Reis, the band was supposed to enter studio in March, when drummer Charles Gavin returned from a course in London.
+However, production of Reis's debut solo album was delayed and he told the band he wouldn't be available in March, which generated arguments, especially from Gavin, who was infuriated with Reis stating that "if one member is not ready, the band is not ready".

 It was pre-produced at Nota Por Nota Studios in São Paulo, between April and August 1995; then recorded at Be Bop Sound Studios, also in São Paulo, in September of the same year; mixed at Hanzek Audio, in Seattle in October of the same year and mastered at Starling Sound, in New York City, in the same month.

+The song "Eu Não Aguento" marked the first time Titãs recorded a song written solely by non-members; its first seconds are a section of "Sangue Latino", by Secos & Molhados; indeed, the song's video reproduces the cover art of the trio's debut album.

+Jack Endino, who considered Domingo his favorite Titãs album, commented on its creation:

+Release and promotion

 The album's promotional tour started on 22 December 1995 at the Ginásio do Ibirapuera in São Paulo.
 In 1996, it was re-released with some bonus tracks, including remixed versions of "Eu Não Vou Dizer Nada (Além do que Estou Dizendo)" and "Tudo o que Você Quiser" and a new song: "Pela Paz", composed as the theme song for the campaign "Caminhada 89 pela Paz" (89 Walk for Peace), by radio 89 FM.

+The album press-release was written by André Midani, who had been president of Warner Brasil and was now heading a larger area of the company.
+It was the last Titãs album to be released in vinyl and its cover was created by Britto and his brother Fabio.

 Track listing

 Songwriting credits and lead vocal information adapted from the album booklet.

 Single

 The album's title-track was released as its only single, the band's tenth one, in 1995.
 The song later appeared as an acoustic version on the Volume Dois album.